bergesinstitute/graf-method/book-3-unit-5.md

 18. I think (that) you have to study more.
 19. I always have fun on Saturday nights.

+## 2. Write a short essay

-## 2. Choose a person.
-Describe this person in a very exaggerated manner, heavily using the suffix -ísimo/a.
+Choose a person.
+Describe this person in a very exaggerated manner, heavily using the suffix *-ísimo/a.*

 ## 3. Traducir